-Some people prefer the look of polished stone, and for these people, this product would not be ideal.
+Some people prefer the look of polished stone, and for these people, this sealer would not be ideal.
 However, there is something to be said for the look of natural stone.
 Some people like that rough-hewn look, and some people like the rough feel of stone underneath their hands or feet.

-Durable and long-lasting
+Durable and Long-lasting Sealer

-This product will usually require multiple coats.
+This sealer will usually require multiple coats.
 In fact, some users claim that they needed more than three coats to do the job, so that is a problem in terms of value.
 If you overdo it, you can end up with a thick layer of chalky material, which will likely be covered in whitish blotches.

-There are also some concerns about the antimicrobial component of this product.
-The sealer is impregnated with Microban (technically called Triclosan).
+There are also some concerns about the antimicrobial component of this sealer.
+The granite sealer is impregnated with Microban (technically called Triclosan).
 Although there is no doubt that this substance works, there are some reasonable questions regarding its use.
 Some studies have shown a link between Triclosan and certain types of cancer.

 Why Tenax Is A Great Value